felixrieseberg/React-Dropzone-Component/README.md

 If you want to fundamentally change things about your dropzone, we recommend that you either modify the Dropzone object directly or destroy and recreate the component.

 ## Server Example
 This component comes with a small server example.
-To try it out, simply run `npm install` and then `grunt` from the component's folder.
+To try it out, simply run `npm install` and `npm start` from the `example` folder.
 Visit `http://localhost:8000/example/` to see the uploads working.

-To check out the (super small) source code for this simple upload-accepting server, check out `src-server/` and `server.js`. **The component works with any server infrastructure, though!**
+To check out the (super small) source code for this simple upload-accepting server, check out `example/src-server/` and `example/server.js`. **The component works with any server infrastructure, though!**

 ## License
 MIT.
 For details, please consult `README.md`.